-Related articles in the Cloud Migration series:
+Continue reading Cloud Migration series:

-- 3 Major Benefits of Cloud Migration: Automation
+- Security Benefits of Cloud Automation

-- 3 Major Benefits of Cloud Migration: Visibility
+- Security Benefits of Enhanced Cloud Visibility

-You wouldn’t pack up your entire home and leave all your valuables in a truck outside with a sign that says I’M UNLOCKED COME ON IN—so why would you move to the cloud without securing your environment and high-valuable assets first?
+You wouldn’t pack up your entire home and leave all your valuables in a truck outside with a sign that says I’M UNLOCKED COME ON IN—so why would you move to the cloud without securing your environment and assets?

-- Security: Many cloud offerings were built from the ground up with security as the main priority.
+- Security: Many cloud offerings were built from the ground up with security as a main priority.
 Cloud service providers (CSPs) like Amazon Web Services (AWS) and Microsoft Azure™ take care of tougher security issues such as protecting the infrastructure and access to it as part of the shared responsibility model (more on your share later).

 - Performance: Ever felt like your systems couldn’t keep up with your pace?
 The cloud can provide a better user experience due to the fact the data doesn’t have to travel as far from cloud data centres to the users, reducing latency.
 This is not only great for meeting consumer needs, but for remote employees as well.